 First Gas will have control and possession of, and risk in, all Gas present in the Transmission System at any time.

+No Preference or Priority

 First Gas will deal with all Shippers on an arms’ length basis and not prefer or give any priority to any Shipper except as expressly provided for in this Code.

+If First Gas (or a related party of First Gas) operates a business as a gas producer, gas retailer or gas wholesaler (as those terms are defined in the Gas Act 1992) or is an Interconnected Party (Related Business), First Gas will deal with the Related Business on arm’s length terms on the same basis as it would deal with any other Shipper or Interconnected Party in similar circumstances.

 Target Taranaki Pressure

-Subject to section 2.9, First Gas will use reasonable endeavours to maintain the pressure at or near the Bertrand Road offtake from the Transmission System (the Target Taranaki Pressure), as measured by First Gas, within the range 42 to 48 bar gauge, except to the extent that:
+Subject to a Critical Contingency, Force Majeure Event, Emergency, Maintenance or the aggregate Excess Running Mismatch of Shippers and/or OBA Parties, First Gas will use reasonable endeavours to maintain the pressure in the Transmission System at or near the Bertrand Road offtake between 42 and 48 bar gauge (the Target Taranaki Pressure).

-a Critical Contingency, Force Majeure Event, Emergency or Maintenance; or

-Shippers’ positive or negative Running Mismatch,

-renders doing so impractical.

-First Gas may change the Target Taranaki Pressure on expiry of not less than 12 months’ notice to all Shippers and Interconnected Parties in the Receipt Zone.
+First Gas may only change the Target Taranaki Pressure using the process set out in section 17.
+In any case, First Gas will give Shippers and Interconnected Parties not less than 12 Months’ notice of any such change.

 Uneconomic Transmission Services

-First Gas shall be under no obligation to enter into a TSA, or provide additional transmission services under an existing TSA where that would require material new assets and, in First Gas’ reasonable opinion:

-it would not be economic or prudent for First Gas to construct such new assets; and/or

-it would not be in the best interests of users of the Transmission System generally, taking into account the likely incremental transmission revenue and the business and technical risks.
+First Gas shall be under no obligation to provide transmission services, or additional transmission services where to do so would require the construction of material new assets which, in First Gas’ reasonable opinion, would be uneconomic for First Gas, or not in the best interests of users of the Transmission System generally, taking into account the likely cost, incremental revenue and the business and technical risks associated with that construction.

-Subject to section 2.12, First Gas may, on the expiry of 12 months’ prior written notice to all Shippers, discontinue providing transmission services to any Delivery Point from which First Gas’ revenue from DNC Charges and Throughput Charges over the preceding 12 months is less than its reasonable estimate of the average annual operating and maintenance costs of that Delivery Point.
+Subject to section 2.13, First Gas may, on the expiry of 12 Months’ prior written notice to all Shippers, discontinue providing transmission services to any Delivery Point from which First Gas’ transmission revenue over the preceding 12 Months is less than its reasonable estimate of the average annual operating and maintenance costs of that Delivery Point.
+For the purposes of this section 2.12, such transmission revenue will be the aggregate of DNC Charges plus Throughput Charges for the Delivery Zone which contains the Delivery Point multiplied by the annual throughput of the Delivery Point and divided by the aggregate throughput of the Delivery Zone.

-Notwithstanding section 2.11, where:

-no Shipper requests DNC at a Delivery Point; or

-no Gas is taken at a Delivery Point,

-for a continuous period of 12 months, First Gas may discontinue providing transmission services to such Delivery Point immediately and will notify all Shippers that such services are no longer available as soon as practicable [via OATIS].
+Notwithstanding section 2.12, where no Gas is taken at a Delivery Point for a continuous period of 12 months, First Gas may discontinue providing transmission services to that Delivery Point immediately and will notify all Shippers that transmission services are no longer available as soon as practicable via OATIS.

 Reasonable and Prudent Operator

-First Gas shall act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under a TSA or this Code.
+First Gas shall act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties (including where First Gas has the right to “determine” any parameter or matter) under this Code.

-Each Shipper shall act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under its TSA or this Code.
+Each Shipper shall act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under this Code.

 transmission products and zones